Partner Referral System

 Client Side: Completing Application

-Progress indicator fills to 20% on first click.
+Progress indicator fills to 20% on page load.

 Engineering Sanity Check